Collective epithelial migration mediated by the unbinding of hexatic defects: Methods

 \subsubsection{Correlating cellular mean square displacement and defect density}

-To build the scatter plot shown in Fig.~\ref{Fig:fig3}d correlating cellular mean square displacement and defect density, we proceed as follows.
-First, we devide the system in squared regions of size $\Delta=35$, containing roughly $3.5$ cells.
-Then we observe each of this regions for a time window of $25 \times 10^{3}$ iterations, tracking both the mean sqaure displacement of the cells in each subregion and the mean defect density therein.
-Finally, we record these observation for each subregion and for each time window analyzed and we use these measurements as entries to build the scatter plot in Fig.~\ref{Fig:fig3}d.
+The scatter plot in Fig.~\ref{Fig:fig3}f, which correlates cellular mean square displacement with defect density, was constructed as follows.
+The system was divided into square subregions of size $\Delta \ell=35$, each containing approximately $4$ cells.
+For each subregion, we analyzed a time window of $\Delta t = 25 \times 10^{3}$ iterations, measuring both the normalized mean square displacement of cells (relative to the subregion area $\Delta \ell^2$) and the average defect density.
+The normalized displacement is calculated as $\text{m.s.d.} = \sum_{t=t^*}^{t^*+\Delta t} |\bm{r}_c(t) - \bm{r}_c(t-1) |^2/\Delta \ell^2$, where $t^*$ denotes the start time of the observation window.
+These measurements were collected for all subregions and time windows to generate the scatter plot.

+The subregion size $\Delta \ell$ was selected to match the hexanematic crossover length-scale, ensuring each area contains about $4$ cells --the fundamental unit of tissue remodeling.
+This size balances the need to resolve defect-rich and defect-poor regions while avoiding excessive enlargement that would disguise local variations.
+Similarly, the observation window $\Delta t$ was chosen to correspond to the typical time required for a cell to traverse a subregion of size $\Delta \ell$.
+Shorter windows might miss remodeling events, while longer windows would average over different dynamical states.